|Study location||Hungary, Budapest|

 Students’ research activity is supported by a doctoral workshop focusing on a) discussing students’ research findings b) offering regular block seminars held by internationally well-known professors (between 2012–2017 scholarships of ERASMUS, NSRF, DAAD and TEMPUS provided the financial background of visitation of numerous lecturers from Austria, Belgium, Czech Republic, Finland, Germany, Great Britain, Italy, Switzerland, Slovenia), c), translating and publishing foreign literature and publishing students own research products d) organising conferences and international doctoral colloquiums e) participating in works of research groups and their publications activities.

 Adult Learning and Education Programme

 The programme welcomes research projects focusing on adult learning, education and knowledge production including formal, non-formal and informal learning.
-Since adult learning is mostly connected to workplace learning / work based learning, high emphasis is put on job-related professional learning and development activities, as well as continuous vocational training in non-formal and informal learning spheres and particularly on the knowledge produced within these types of innovative learning environments and process.
+Since adult learning is mostly connected to workplace learning / work-based learning, high emphasis is put on job-related professional learning and development activities, as well as continuous vocational training in non-formal and informal learning spheres and particularly on the knowledge produced within these types of innovative learning environments and processes.

 European Doctorate in Teacher Education Programme (EDiTE)